ls1intum/thesis-template/README.md

 # thesis-template
 A Latex Template for your bachelor / master thesis

 Please note: This is only a template.
-You have to adapt the template to your thesis and discuss the structure of your thesis with your supervisor
+You have to adapt the template to your thesis and discuss the structure of your thesis with your supervisor!

+---
+## Guidelines

+__Please thorougly read our guidelines and hints on [confluence](https://confluence.ase.in.tum.de/display/EduResStud/How+to+thesis)!__ (TUM Login Required)

+---

 ## Usage
 ### Set thesis metadata